Bioconductor/bioconductor.org/content/about/technical-advisory-board.md

 ## Meeting minutes

 The Technical Advisory Board meets monthly.
-Minutes of the last meeting are made available after being approved by the board on the following meeting.
+Minutes of the last meeting are made available within 1 week, by approval via anonymous doodle poll.
 The first meeting for which public minutes were maintained was on 2 May, 2019.

 - [2019-07-10](2019-07-10-minutes.pdf) [2019-06-06](2019-06-06-minutes.pdf), [2019-05-02](2019-05-02-minutes.pdf)